Course Outline

 Details of early feedback on progress

-Formative Feedback will be provided by the Academic Placement Supervisors/Course Coordinator on the progression of professional competencies, from artefacts uploaded to an e-portfolio, modules completed on Canvas and through collaboration with the Placement Workplace Supervisor.
+Formative Feedback will be provided by the Course Coordinator on the progression of professional competencies, from artefacts and tasks uploaded and completed in the e-portfolio and through collaboration with the Placement Workplace Supervisor.

 Assessment tasks